Exposure of an Impacted Tooth

 After Exposure of an Impacted Tooth

 Do not disturb the wound.
-If surgical packing was placed, leave it alone.
-The packing helps to keep the tooth exposed.
+If surgical packing was applied, don’t touch it.
+The tooth is kept exposed in part by the packing.
 If it becomes dislodged or falls out, do not get alarmed but please contact our office for instructions.

 Drink plenty of fluids.
 Avoid hot liquids or hard foods.
-Only consume soft food and liquids on the day of surgery.
-Return to a normal diet as soon as possible unless otherwise directed.
+Eat only soft foods and water on the day of surgery.
+Return to a normal diet as soon as possible unless otherwise noted.

 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, one or two tablets of acetominophen (Tylenol) may be taken every 6 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of acetominophen.
 Regular strength ibuprofen bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken four times daily, not to exceed 3200mg daily for an adult.
 Consult our practice for individuals under 18.
 For severe pain, prescribed medication should be taken as directed.
 Always follow the instructions on the bottle.

-Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
-Do not drive an automobile or work around machinery.
-Avoid alcoholic beverages.
-Pain or discomfort following surgery should subside more and more every day.
-If pain persists, it may require attention and you should call the office.
+Do not take any of the above medications if you are allergic to them, or if your doctor has instructed you not to take them.
+Do not drive or work around machinery.
+Avoid hands.
+Postoperative pain or discomfort should subside significantly each day.
+If the pain is present, it may require monitoring and the office should be called.

 Oral cleanliness is essential to good healing.
 Clean your mouth thoroughly after each meal, beginning the day after surgery.
 Brush your teeth normally if possible.
-Rinse with warm salt water (1 teaspoon of salt in a cup of warm water) 2-3 times a day.
+Rinse two or three times a day with warm salt water (one teaspoon salt to one cup warm water).
 Continue this procedure until healing is complete.